bgoonz/docs-collection/github/github/setting-up-and-managing-your-enterprise/managing-your-enterprise-account/connecting-an-azure-subscription-to-your-enterprise.md

 ---
 title: Connecting an Azure subscription to your enterprise
-intro: 'You can use your Microsoft Enterprise Agreement to enable and pay for {% data variables.product.prodname_actions %} and {% data variables.product.prodname_registry %} usage beyond the included amounts for your enterprise.'
+intro: "You can use your Microsoft Enterprise Agreement to enable and pay for {% data variables.product.prodname_actions %} and {% data variables.product.prodname_registry %} usage beyond the included amounts for your enterprise."
-product: '{% data reusables.gated-features.enterprise-accounts %}'
+product: "{% data reusables.gated-features.enterprise-accounts %}"
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/connecting-an-azure-subscription-to-your-enterprise
   - /github/setting-up-and-managing-your-enterprise/connecting-an-azure-subscription-to-your-enterprise
 versions:
-  fpt: '*'
+  fpt: "*"
 shortTitle: Connect an Azure subscription
 ---

 ## About Azure subscriptions and {% data variables.product.product_name %}

 {% data reusables.enterprise-accounts.billing-microsoft-ea-overview %} For more information, see "[About billing for {% data variables.product.prodname_actions %}](/billing/managing-billing-for-github-actions/about-billing-for-github-actions) and "[About billing for {% data variables.product.prodname_registry %}](/billing/managing-billing-for-github-packages/about-billing-for-github-packages)."